-The Associate Board welcomes young professionals dedicated to making a difference through their volunteer work.
+The Associate Board welcomes young professionals dedicated to making a difference in their volunteer work.
 Throughout the year, members assist with special events and fundraisers, staffing CCH events and managing the Associate Board’s own events, including a 5K spring run and a Halloween party.

 Partner sponsors support CCH advocacy.
 Community Shares of Illinois is a workplace giving campaign that promotes progressive change in our communities.